basho/basho_docs/content/riak/kv/2.0.4/using/security/basics.md

 certainly break your application, so make sure that you have done each of the following **before** enabling security:

-1. Make certain that the original Riak Search (version 1) and link walking are not required.
+1. Make certain that the original Riak search (version 1) and link walking are not required.
 Enabling security will break this functionality.
 If you wish to use security and Search together, you will need to use the [new Search feature](/riak/kv/2.0.4/developing/usage/search/).